twr14152/Network-Automation-Scripts-Python3/README.md

 # Network-Automation-Scripts using Python3
-# Libraries: pyGNMI, Pyeapi, eAPI, Netmiko, Napalm, Telnetlib, Restconf, Nxapi, Nornir, Netconf
+# Libraries: pyGNMI, Pyeapi, eAPI, Netmiko, Napalm, Telnetlib, Restconf, Nxapi, Nornir, Netconf, Requests,
 This repository holds various scripts I've written over the years.
 The goal is to create a repository that could be used for knowledge retention and reference.